chadwhitacre/openpath/2025/something-big-happened-in-1998/index.md

 outside the realm of legal recourse, consonant with the broader [political economy of Open Source](https://www.youtube.com/watch?v=lEEP0A1lEU0).
-In the comfortable words of [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119), we are in the realm of SHOULD—neither MUST nor MAY.
+In the comfortable words of [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119), we are rather in the realm of SHOULD—neither MUST nor MAY.
 There are deep conversations to be had here about Open Source, society at large, and the role of OSI.
-Let's do more of that, and not get sidetracked by etymology.
+Let's do more of that, and drop the bad etymology.

 update populate to find matches, not pages